psionman/psionman_set/ubuntu/sound_and_vision.md

 ### Serviio

-1. Download instruction are on the [Wiki page](https://wiki.serviio.org/doku.php?id=howto:linux:install:ubuntu18-04).
+1. Download instructions are on the [Wiki page](https://wiki.serviio.org/doku.php?id=howto:linux:install:ubuntu18-04).
 This is a summary.

 1. In the Terminal